 Brother Don and I had a tentative plan to travel from Leland to Frankfort, but none of that town’s marinas could accommodate us.
 Another boater in the Leland Harbor office told me that he found space in Arcadia, so we called and scored a slip there.

 Don recalled a teenage Pioneer summer camp week on South Manitou Island, so we decided to cruise past “South” on our way to Arcadia.
-The East side of the island has a smile-shaped bay where a number of boats were anchored just offshore, protected against the west wind.
+The East side of the island has a hook-shaped bay where a number of boats were anchored just offshore, protected against the west wind.

 Wind and waves increased our last few miles along Lake Michigan shores to Arcadia, so we were happy to enter the smooth channel into Arcadia Lake and find our slip at the Arcadia Veterans Memorial Park, a small local park and marina.